Medically Reviewed by:Nancy DeLuca, RDRegistered Dietitian

 A committed family member of friend is also a good idea with or without a trainer.
 You’ll be less likely to bail out of a scheduled workout if you know someone is counting on you to be there!

-- Share your progress and how you stack up against your goals with your surgical team and support groups.
+Share how you stack up against your goals with your surgical team and support groups.
 Print your charts and calendar from your online journal and take them with you to your in-person weight loss surgery support group meetings, or share them in your online weight loss support forum.
 It will help you (and your peers) stay motivated!

-- Don't stop pushing yourself.
 Easier-feeling workouts mean you’re getting in better shape, but you’ll need to continue to push yourself in order to improve.
-Increase the time spent working out, the intensity of your workouts or both (but don’t forget to keep that heart rate within range!).
+Increase the time spent working out, the intensity of your workouts or both (but don’t forget to keep that rate within range!).

 - They give you access to all of the equipment you’ll ever need without having to buy it for yourself.